AmelieChatelain/long-context-surely-killed-RAG/resources/PRICING.md

 ### Embedding

-We price embeddings at **$0.12 per 1M tokens**, matching Cohere's [embed v4](https://cohere.com/pricing).
-The calculator multiplies this rate by the total tokens re-indexed each month, so larger corpora or frequent updates dominate the embedding spend.
-However, in practice, one of the strength of a proper Vector DB RAG system is that one wouldn't need to re-index their WHOLE knowledge base if it changes.
+We price embeddings at **\$0.12 per 1M tokens**, matching Cohere's [embed v4](https://cohere.com/pricing).
+Note that we made the pessimistic assumption for RAG that the entire knowledge base would have to be reindexed at each update.
+Obviously, one of the advantage of building a RAG pipeline over a VectorDB is that updating one doc doesn't require to update everything!

 ### Reranking

-Reranking uses Cohere's rerank-3.5 at **$2.00 per 1,000 requests** (=$0.002/query), also sourced from the same pricing page.
+Reranking uses Cohere's rerank-3.5 at **\$2.00 per 1,000 requests** (=\$0.002/query), also sourced from the same pricing page.
 The model is list-wise: the price does **not** scale with `rerank_top_k`, but it is bound by a **4,096 token** context window.
 We deduct the query length and fit as many retrieved chunks as possible per call, batching additional calls when `top_k × tokens_per_chunk` exceeds the remaining budget.

 ### Vector DB Base Cost

-`RAGParams.vector_db_base_cost` defaults to **$26/month**.
+The Vector DB base cost defaults to **\$26/month**.
 This is an estimate that splits the difference between self-hosting (e.g. Weaviate on your own infrastructure can be cheaper, not counting maintenance) and managed services with minimum commitments (Pinecone begins around \$50/month, per [their pricing](https://www.pinecone.io/pricing/)).
 Override this value if you have concrete hosting numbers.

 ## Grep Baseline Assumptions